-35th WESTERN: MAY 12-16.2014 | SAN DIEGO, CA
+35th WESTERN: MAY 12-16, 2014 | SAN DIEGO, CA

-41st EASTERN: OCTOBER 28-NOVEMBER 1.2013 | CLEARWATER BEACH, FL
+42nd EASTERN: OCTOBER 27-31, 2014 | CLEARWATER BEACH, FL

 The NARUC Utility Rate School is held twice a year, in the fall (Eastern - Clearwater Beach, FL) and the spring (Western - San Diego, CA).
 The basics of utility ratemaking are presented by program faculty members from state public utility commissions, utility companies, and the legal, consulting, and academic communities.
 Rate School emphasizes the fundamentals of the utility rate setting process, including how to establish revenue requirements and the basic concepts of rate design.
 Participants work in teams to learn the fundamentals of establishing revenue requirements and setting rates by working through a hypothetical rate case for a water utility.
 The program also provides insight into current issues affecting the water industry and other public utilities.